 The shower is the quintessential bathroom fixture – besides the tub, one can't take a bath in a bathroom without a shower.
 Because of its simplicity and how well we have been able to refine and optimise its design, most people nowadays take the shower for granted.
 However, the shower is not indestructible, and it is no stranger to wear and tear.
 A typical home shower installation is made up of dozens of components, from larger ones like the plumbing and faucets to the smaller rubber O-rings, nuts, and screws that hold everything together.
 And with the home shower in use at least once a day, every day, it probably isn't too far fetched to assume that some part of the shower – as faithful and reliable as it is – will inevitably break after a few years.

 Any responsible homeowner should be aware of the condition of their shower and know when to phone in for repairs.
-In this article, we will be discussing some of the common ways that a shower can break down, as well as the measures you can take to fix leaking showers in Perth.
+In this article, we will be discussing some of the common ways that a shower can break down, as well as the measures you can take to seal a shower.

 As we've mentioned, these problems have relatively simple processes to fix them, but they are only for problems with the visible parts of the shower assembly.
 What if the problem is coming from somewhere that isn't immediately visible?